Rukun Negara: Formation of National Consultative Council

-The National Consultative Council, NCC (Majlis Perundingan Negara in Malay) was formed on January 1970.
+The National Consultative Council, (NCC, Malay: Majlis Perundingan Negara) was formed in January 1970.
 The council consisted of the ministers of the NOC, representatives from state governments, political parties, press, trade unions, religious, social and professional groups in Malaysia.
 The council was tasked to discuss and propose solutions on issues regarding national unity, as well as formulating positive and practical guidelines that encourages national integration and racial unity to build a shared national identity amongst Malaysians.
-Discussions on the Rukun Negara had been made on the council's second meeting, with its members providing suggestions to the draft prepared by the Department of National Unity and its Research Advisory Group.
+Discussions on the Rukun Negara was made on the council's second meeting, with its members providing suggestions to the draft prepared by the Department of National Unity and its Research Advisory Group.

-A committee on Rukun Negara, chaired by Tun Tan Siew Sin, was formed on the same meeting.
+A committee on Rukun Negara, chaired by Tun Tan Siew Sin, was formed at the same meeting.
 Other members of the committee includes Ghazali Shafie, Syed Hussein Alatas and Datuk Harun Idris.
-Aside from the initial 12 members, several individuals had also attended the council's meeting and contributed to the drafting of Rukun Negara, which includes former Lord President of the Malaysian Supreme Court, Salleh Abas, and historian Khoo Kay Kim.
+Aside from the initial 12 members, several individuals had also attended the council's meeting and contributed to the drafting of Rukun Negara, including former Lord President of the Malaysian Supreme Court, Salleh Abas, and historian Khoo Kay Kim.
 The first meeting of the committee was held at the Treasury Operations Room, Kuala Lumpur on March 31, 1970, while a second meeting was held on May 17.

-On the first meeting, a concept known as "Pillars of the Nation" was proposed and was later incorporated into the Rukun Negara, the Pillars were:
+At the first meeting, a concept known as "Pillars of the Nation" was proposed and was later incorporated into the Rukun Negara, the Pillars were: